 Max Planck Institute / IMPRS

-I have been one of the organisers of R Ladies Nijmegen since its conception in June 2018.
-In the past year we have hosted six well-attended events and out chapter now consists of over 200 members.
+In June 2018 I, along with Sara Iacozza, Laurel Brehm, Limor Raviv, and Amie Fairs founded R-Ladies Nijmegen.
+Since then, we have hosted many well-attended events and our chapter consists of over 200 members.
 R Ladies is a global organisation which aims to increase diversity in the R community.
 R is an open source programming language that is widely used amongst academics for data analysis.

-I was also a volunteer in the first ever Pint of Science Nijmegen in 2019.
-We hosted three events on astronomy, neuroscience, and the ancient world which were attended by approximately 100 people.
+I am also a volunteer for Pint of Science, a world-wide science festival that communicates recent and exciting scientific discoveries to the public in a fun and engaging way.
+I helped kick off the first Pint of Science in Nijmegen in 2019, when we hosted three events on astronomy, neuroscience, and the ancient world which were attended by approximately 100 people.

-I am one of the organisers of the Open Access Ambassador conference, which will take place in Berlin in December 2019.
+I co-organised of the Open Access Ambassador conference, which took place in Berlin in December 2019.
+This included talks by researchers, administrators, and publishers and workshops on how to open up the research workflow.

-I am one of the organisers of the IMPRS Career event 2019, where 11 IMPRS alumni will share their career experiences after finishing their PhD.
+I co-organised the IMPRS Career event 2019, where 11 IMPRS alumni shared their career experiences in and outside academia after finishing their PhD.

-I am one of the organisers of the IntroDays 2019, where new IMPRS students get an introduction to the MPI and associate institutes.
+I co-organised the IntroDays 2019, where new IMPRS students were introduced to the MPI and associate institutes.

-I have been a member of the Lunch Talk committee since February 2018.
+I was a member of the Lunch Talk committee from February 2018 to December 2019.